 Most recently Deb appeared in the company's premiere of Love Bomb, book by Meghan Gardiner and music by Steve Charles, in the Firehall Arts Centre's 2015/16 Season.
 Beginning with publicizing for the hussies, Deb later gained extensive experience in publicizing literary, visual and performing artists as Director of Publicity and Development at Rebus Creative.
-Deb has a BA in Theatre from UBC and is currently Communications & Marketing Specialist for the UBC Department of Theatre and Film.
+Deb has a BA in Theatre from UBC and is currently Communications & Marketing Specialist for the UBC Arts & Culture District.

 Co-Artistic Director, Creative Collaborator & Ensemble Member, Actor, Singer

-Daune has acted in, produced and even honed her skills in tour co-ordination with the hussies' Summer of My Amazing Luck by Chris Craddock and Woman Idiot Lunatic Criminal by Terri Tatchell.
-Aside from her many recent appearances in the touring productions of those two plays, her most recent new role with the hussies was as Nancy in Frozen by Bryony Lavery.
+Daune has acted in, produced and honed her skills in tour co-ordination with the hussies' Summer of My Amazing Luck by Chris Craddock and Woman Idiot Lunatic Criminal by Terri Tatchell.
+Aside from her many appearances in the touring productions of those two plays, another role with the hussies was as Nancy in Frozen by Bryony Lavery.
 Most recently Daune has taken over the role of Lillian in the hussies original play Love Bomb, book by Meghan Gardiner & music by Steve Charles, which continues to tour.

 Daune's performance highlights include: Up Your Glass by Jurgen Gothe (Grapes of Gothe Productions), Valparaiso by Don Delillo (Virtual Stage Co-op), Little Sister by Joan MacLeod (Green Thumb Theatre for Young People), which received a Jessie Award for Best Production, Assassins by Stephen Sondheim (Quintessence Co-op).
-Fringe Festival favorites, I Could Have Anyone in This Bar That I Want and Starch.
-Currently Daune has taken over the position of Interim General Manager at Axis Theatre.
+Fringe Festival favourites, I Could Have Anyone in This Bar That I Want and Starch.
 Daune is a proud graduate of Studio 58.

 In the early days of shameless hussy during the '90's Lana created costumes for many of the Fringe Festivals most successful and visually arresting productions including The Machine, Young Hitler, Happy, Sonofabitch Stew: the drunken life of Calamity Jane, Bedtime Stories for AMAZONS, Bag Lady and Bed Among the Lentils.